idaifish/playbooks/README.md

 Playbooks
 =========

-> Automation Setup for my virtual machines.(only tested on Ubuntu16.04)
+> Automation scripts for my virtual machines. (only tested on Ubuntu16.04)

 Roles